-Total placements of monetary institutions to domestic sectors (excluding the central government) increased in November, with their annual rate of growth accelerating to 2.7% (transactionbased, Figure 40).
-The increase in total placements is primarily attributable to the rise in placements to households and other domestic financial institutions.
-However, placements to non-financial corporations also grew after declining over the previous three months.
-The annual growth in placements to non-financial corporations picked up to 2.5% (Figure 41) and to households to 3.4% (Figure 42).
-The share of kuna placements in total household placements continued its long-standing upward trend, reaching almost 48% at end-November (Figure 47).
-The nominal stock of placements was 0.6% smaller at the end of November 2017 than at the end of the same month the year before, primarily as a result of the sale of non-performing placements.
-As for lending to the government, the annual fall of bank placements to the central government accelerated to 5.0% (Figure 46) at end-November.
+Total placements of monetary institutions to domestic sectors (excluding the central government) held steady in December

+(transaction-based), with their annual growth rate accelerating slightly to 2.9% (Figure 40).
+The annual growth of placements to households accelerated to 4.0% (Figure 42), while placements to non-financial corporations grew at a rate of 2.6% (Figure 41).
+The share of kuna placements in total household placements continued its long-standing upward trend, reaching 48.2% at the end of December (Figure 47).
+On the other hand, the nominal stock of placements was 0.9% smaller at the end of December 2017 than at the end of 2016, primarily as a result of the sale of non-performing placements.

-Despite the drop in November brought about by the decrease in central government foreign exchange deposits, gross international reserves grew by EUR 2.2bn or 16.2% over the whole of 2017, totalling EUR 15.7bn at the end of the year (Figure 56).
-The rise in reserves in 2017 was primarily driven by the purchase of foreign exchange from banks (EUR 1.8bn) and the EUR 0.6bn increase in agreed repo transactions from the end of 2016.
-Net international reserves grew by EUR 1.6bn or 12.9% in 2017, totalling EUR 13.7bn at the year's end.
+Gross international reserves continued to grow in early 2018.
+In January, they increased by EUR 0.5bn (3.3%), standing at EUR 16.2bn at the end of the month (Figure 56).
+Favourable trends in reserves were driven by the purchase of foreign exchange from banks and the increase in agreed repo transactions.
+Net international reserves grew by EUR 0.3bn or 2.5% in January 2018, totalling EUR 14.1bn at the end of the month.